numinit/nixpkcs/README.md

 These packages have PKCS#11 support added via a patch.

 - `nebula`: Added PKCS#11 support to version 1.9.3
+- `tpm2-pkcs11`: Support shared secret (Diffie-Hellman) derivation, and disable FAPI warnings

+## Added packages

+These packages were added:

+- `pkcs11-provider.uri2pem`: Converts a PKCS#11 URI to PEM.
+    - Supports functor syntax: `pkcs11-provider.uri2pem "pkcs11:..."` produces a PEM file in the Nix store that corresponds to a PKCS#11 URI.

 ## Supported PKCS#11 providers